telerik/kendo-ui-core/docs/jsp/tags/numerictextbox/overview.md

 ---
 title: Overview
+page_title: Overview | NumericTextBox JSP Tag
+description: "Get started with the NumericTextBox JSP tag in Kendo UI."
+slug: overview_numerictextbox_uiforjsp
+position: 1
 ---

-# NumericTextBox
+# NumericTextBox JSP Tag Overview

-The NumericTextBox JSP tag is a server-side wrapper for the [Kendo UI NumericTextBox](/api/web/numerictextbox) widget.
+The NumericTextBox JSP tag is a server-side wrapper for the [Kendo UI NumericTextBox](/api/javascript/ui/numerictextbox) widget.

 ## Getting Started

-Here is how to configure a simple Kendo NumericTextBox:
+### Configuration

+Below are listed the steps for you to follow when configuring the Kendo UI NumericTextBox.

-1. Make sure you have followed all the steps from the [Introduction](/jsp/introduction) help topic.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for JSP]({% slug overview_uiforjsp %}).

-2. Create a new action method which renders the view:
+**Step 2** Create a new action method which renders the view.

+###### Example

         @RequestMapping(value = {"index"}, method = RequestMethod.GET)
         public String index() {